m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 computers, computer 7 and 8 will still get used by some indexes which will not use some of the other computers (maybe 1 and 2).

-We want to at least have one partition and create others only if possible.
+We need to have at least have one partition and create others only if possible.

 ### Entry Index Block (`EIDX`)